denizgenc/my-public-notes/security/web_security_malcolm_mcdonald/ch04_how_web_servers_work.md

 #### JavaScript and Node.js
 - Node.js runtime is based on Google's V8 JS engine (from Chrome browser)
 - Quite nice to be able to use same language on client and server
-- Biggest security risks with Node is due to rapid growth - lots of package, not enough auditing.
+- Biggest security risks with Node is due to rapid growth - lots of packages, not enough auditing.

 #### PHP
 - Developed from C binaries to build dynamic sites on Linux